 Currently the choir costs the church in the region of €60,000 per annum to run.
 This amount would be substantially higher without the many individuals who volunteer their time and experience at no cost.

-We are offering two levels with the following benefits:
+We offer two levels with the following benefits:

 Standard (€75 per annum)

-- Two issues of Music @ Saint Bartholomew’s magazine by post.
+- All issues of Music @ Saint Bartholomew’s magazine published while membership is valid

 Gold (€150 per annum)

-- Two complimentary tickets for all choir concerts held at Saint Bartholomew’s.
+- Two complimentary tickets for all choir concerts held at Saint Bartholomew’s (or complimentary drink vouchers if the concert does not have an admission charge)

 Our membership year runs from September to August.